sarahciston/codingcare/posts/unknowing.md

 >"Hallucination symptoms may manifest as deficiencies in various vision-language tasks like judgment and description, or factual errors in different visual semantics, such as objects, attributes, and relations." [@liuSurveyHallucinationLarge2024]

 Why call machine learning errors hallucinations, symptoms, suffering.
 A model does not suffer.
 Though it may well contribute to suffering.
+[Call it fabrication instead.
+What changes.]

 Techno-capitalists want to see suffering as opportunity.
 Maybe that's what my father thinks too.
 IBM advertises, "hallucination offers a novel approach to artistic creation" [@WhatAreAI].
 Ashby sounds like an infomercial; he sounds like that [guy who slaps duct tape on a boat he just sawed in half](https://youtu.be/0xzN6FM5x_E).
 He says,